NaimaLabiba/AI_Dev_Methodology/diagramming-interface/db/app_methodology/bdd.md

 - **Message Flow section**: Step-by-step exchanges with Given/When/Then format
 - **Interaction Summary**: Overview of the communication pattern
 - **Business Rules**: Process validation and interaction requirements

 ---

-## Feature: Import Business Input File with Auto-Rendering

-**Scenario: Import with immediate visual feedback**
-Given an empty canvas
-And I have a `.md` file (flowchart or sequence)
-When I click **Import (.md)** and select the file
-Then the app **immediately shows loading indicator** with descriptive message
-And parses Methodology, Diagram Type, and content structure
-And **automatically renders the diagram** without waiting for manual render
-And **fits diagram to screen** with optimal zoom and centering
-And shows **success notification** with exact counts: "Diagram auto-rendered successfully - X elements, Y connections"
-And the **Preview panel updates** with parsed summary

-**Scenario: Auto-rendering failure handling**
-Given I import a `.md` with parsing errors
-When the auto-rendering process encounters issues
-Then the **loading indicator disappears**
-And an **error message** specifies the parsing problem
-And the **canvas remains unchanged** (no corruption)
-And I can **retry with corrected input**

----